 “Michael was the scorer, Scottie was Robin, I was the guy that picked up the slack, all the dirty work.
 We complimented each other very well.”Dennis Rodman, via Pardon My Take

-April 19th will give us the chance to see first hand what many talked about.
+The Last Dance gave us the chance to see firsthand what many talked about when describing their off-court relationship.
 The three didn’t spend much time together off the court, and Rodman didn’t talk to them at all.
-They took so much pride in perfecting their role on the court; there was no need for a lot of off-court talk.
+They took so much pride in perfecting their role on the court; there was no need for a lot of off-court conversation.

 “If you seeDennis Rodman, via Pardon My Take

 tapeof us playing back in the day, we never really bitched at each other at all.”

 All three could recognize they shared the drive and passion for being dominant, and that created trust that enabled them to lead the Bulls to their second three-peat.